 Can I have more than one Internet browser installed?

-Yes, in fact it's something we recommend.
-Many Microsoft Windows users are under the impression that they're stuck with Microsoft Internet Explorer as their only browser.
+Yes, in fact, it is something we recommend.
+Many Microsoft Windows users are under the impression that they are stuck with Microsoft Internet Explorer as their only browser.
 The same goes for Apple users thinking they are stuck with Safari.
-However, a browser is a software program, and like other software programs, you can have as many on your computer as you like and even have them running at the same time with no conflicts, since they all act independently.
+However, a browser is only a software program.
+Like other programs, you can have as many on your computer as you like and even have them running at the same time with no conflicts.
 Below is a listing of the top alternative browsers you may want to consider trying.

 Why should I run an alternative browser?

-Often because an alternative browser may have something that is not available with the browser you're currently using.
-Many times we hear from users who try another browsers on how much they like the look or feel of the new browser, how much faster it is, or how many more options or add-ons are available that they like.
+Often because an alternative browser may have something that is not available with the browser you are currently using.
+Many times we hear from users who try a different browsers on how much they like the look or feel of the new browser, how much faster it is, or how many more options or add-ons are available.

-For anyone who designs websites, having more than one browser is a must, since the page you're designing may be laid out differently or not work in one browser, but may work in another.
+For anyone who designs websites, having more than one browser is a must, since the page you are designing may appear different or not work in one browser, but may work in another.

-Is it safe to run multiple browser at the same time?
+Is it safe to run multiple browsers at the same time?

 Yes, because they all act independently, you can run different browsers at the same time.